leighshepperson/leighshepperson.github.io/_posts/2016-06-03-rust-register-virtual-machine.markdown

 ---
 # Let's build a virtual machine in Rust

-In this post, we'll create a simple register based virtual machine.
-Virtual machines are usually written in low level languages like C. However, since C has been around for many years (and although it isn't going anywhere soon) it would be nice to build the virtual machine in a more modern programing language.
+In this post we create a simple register based virtual machine to compute the greatest common divisor of a pair of small integers.
+Virtual machines are usually written in system level languages, so for this example, we will build the virtual machine in Mozilla's Rust language.

-Since Mozilla's Rust language is targeted at system level applications and combines the efficiency of C with modern language features, it makes it an ideal choice to build our virtual machine.

-The eventual purpose of our virtual machine is to compute the greatest common denominator *gcd* of a pair of 8 bit integers.
-This algorithm is over 2000 years old and it was featured in Euclid's Elements.
-Essentially, the algorithm takes a pair of integers and finds the largest integer that divides them both.
-It is a good algorithm for our virtual machine since it illustrates how we can encode a recursive procedure by just using the common register operations Load, Add, Swap and Branch.

 ### Registers